manyamehta07/IPL-analysis/README.md

 overview:

-This project analyzes IPL (2017) cricket data to extract meaningful insights about team performance, player statistics, and match trends.
+This project analyzes IPL cricket data to extract meaningful insights about team performance, player statistics, and match trends.

 key points:

-- Top performing teams based on total wins
+- analyzed the data and find most match winning teams : mumbai indians

-- Top batsmen based on total runs
+- Top batsmen based on total runs : Virat kohli

-- Impact of toss on match results
+- Impact of toss on match results : analyzed that the toss win aleading to match win is 51.98%

-- Matches played per season

 Dataset:

 Dataset sourced from Kaggle IPL dataset

 conclusion: